1. Introduction

 e2e via rack

-In this image we see the latencies that were recorded by messages that were passing though any broker in the selected via Broker Rack (in this case rack2).
+In this image we see the latencies that were recorded by messages that were passing through any broker in the selected via Broker Rack (in this case rack2).

 ack latency